-Back on the Safari Endeavour for lunch, we were finishing up another delicious meal and talking about how lucky we were to have spotted a whale shark when across the dining room, I noticed some fellow passengers standing up and pointing at something out the window.
+Back on the Safari Endeavour for lunch, we were finishing up another delicious meal and talking about how lucky we were to have spotted a whale shark when across the dining room, I noticed some fellow passengers standing up and looking at something out the window.

-We couldn’t see exactly what was out there but far in the distance there was a lot of splashing.
+We couldn’t see exactly what was out there, but far in the distance there was a lot of splashing.
 Just at that moment, the boat turned and we began heading in that direction.

 Needless to say lunch ended early as I ran to grab my camera and prepare for whatever we were about to see.